 Instructions

-1. Cut the pear into large pieces that will fit through the feeding tube of a juicer.
+1. Cut the produce into large pieces that will fit through the feeding tube of a juicer.
 If you will be using a blender to make your juice, then cut your produce into smaller pieces than if you are using a juicer.

 4. Then, pour the blended juice through a nut milk bag, squeezing it from the top down to drain the juice into a pitcher.
 Discard the collected pulp, or save it and use it for another purpose.

-5. Serve the juice immediately.
+5. Stir the ground cinnamon into the juice and serve immediately.

 Notes